barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 probe is a piece of hardware that allows us to communicate with our chip and for example set breakpoints, read variables etc. all the stuff you'd expect a debugger to do for you.
-As you can see in the schematic of our PCB Niklas added few connections we can attach such a probe to (top right the SWD header) Once we got these wired up with our debug probe and our probe connected to our computer we have to make our computer communicate with our probe.
-The default go to for this would be a software called `openocd` written in C, however there is also a Rust equivalent of this software called `probe-rs` which we will be using here alongside with its integration into cargo called `cargo-flash`.
+As you can see in the schematic of our PCB Niklas added few connections we can attach such a probe to (top right the SWD header).
+Once we got these wired up with our debug probe and our probe connected to our computer we have to make our computer communicate with our probe.
+The default go-to for this would be a software called `openocd` written in C, however there is also a Rust equivalent of this software called `probe-rs` which we will be using here alongside with its integration into cargo called `cargo-flash`.

 A simple `cargo install cargo-flash` is enough to acquire everything we need here, the only thing we got do then is `cargo flash --chip=STM32L452 --example read_id --gdb --reset-halt` in order to tell cargo flash that we are flashing a STM32L452 chip and want it to put our example called read_id there.
-The --gdb --reset-halt arguments will then make it reset the chip to the beginning of our program, halt it there and launch a so called GDB server on our machine which allows us to speak with the chip through a remote GDB connection (GDB in case you don't know being the GNU general debugger).
+The `--gdb --reset-halt` arguments will then make it reset the chip to the beginning of our program, halt it there and launch a so called GDB server on our machine which allows us to speak with the chip through a remote GDB connection (GDB in case you don't know being the GNU general debugger).

-After cargo flash is done we fire up our GDB with `gdb target/thumbv7em-none-eabi/debug/examples/read_id`.
+After cargo flash is done, we fire up our GDB with `gdb target/thumbv7em-none-eabi/debug/examples/read_id`.
-Once inside GDB we can connect to our GDB server, set a breakpoint at the end of our program and continue execution till we hit it
+Once inside GDB, we can connect to our GDB server, set a breakpoint at the end of our program and continue execution till we hit it
 ```
 (gdb) target remote :1337